gsi-ee/dabc/plugins/ezca/README.txt

 Tag PollingTimeout sets time in seconds for checking the EpicsFlagRec if new epics data shall be requested.

-Tag MbsServerKind defines "Stream" or "Event" server output to connect go4 online monitor.
-If blank, no data server is opened.

-Tag MbsFileName defines a filename for the *.lmd data output of the test readout.
-Note that this currently only contains the EPICS data; to combine with other DAQ readout, the ReadoutApplication has to be modified!

 2) Startup your epics ioc with the respective process variables.

 3) Start DABC data taking from epics ioc by